ssyram/hax-dev/docs/frontend/index.md

   signatures, constants, and more.
 - **`*.rlib` files**: static library artifacts with compiled Rust code and metadata.
-- **Executable binaries**: the output for binary crates.
-- **Diagnostic messages**: messages on standard output for communication with `cargo build`, including errors, warnings, and status updates.
+- **Diagnostic messages**: messages on standard output for communication with `cargo check`, including errors, warnings, and status updates.

 Our custom export logic extends this by generating additional artifacts: